Balayage Hair Guide: Top Ideas for Ultimate Style

 The Key Differences Between Balayage and Highlights

 When it comes to changing up your hair color, balayage and traditional highlights do things a bit differently.
 With balayage, the color is painted on by hand over certain parts of your hair, creating subtle highlights.
-This method gives off a natural vibe, like you've been out in the sun, because it mixes so well with your original hair tone.
+This method gives off a natural vibe, like you've been out in the sun, because it mixes so well with your original hair tone and also results in less noticeable regrowth.
 On the other side of things are foil highlights, which offer a sharper contrast and more concentrated coloring.
 Balayage is a great option for those wanting a more natural look, while foil highlights are ideal for those looking for a bolder change.
 Knowing these key differences can guide you towards picking the right highlighting technique to achieve your desired look.

 Balayage vs. Ombré: What Sets Them Apart